microsoft/fluentui/rfcs/build-system/04-build-shield.md

 - Build-related knowledge stays concentrated with a very limited number of people
 - Harder to recognize patterns of failures

 Having build shield as a desginated, rotating responsibility will help address all of these issues.
-It will also help more people on the team gain experience with build troubleshooting.
+It will also help more people gain experience with build troubleshooting.

+(Longer-term, we'd like to start scheduling ongoing efforts for build improvements/upgrades, but this is an incremental step in the meantime.
+And even if we get the build in a better state overall, random "fires" will still happen sometimes, and someone needs to be on point to investigate.)

 ## Detailed Design or Proposal